-We were the first city firm to appoint a female Joint Managing Partner (well over 20 years ago now) and the third woman to hold this position is currently in post.
-We work hard to maintain the culture where women and lawyers from all backgrounds or minority groups thrive and succeed.
+We were the first city firm to appoint a female Joint Managing Partner (well over 20 years ago now) and are proud of the diversity reflected at all levels across our business.
+Creating an inclusive and welcoming environment for all is a priority for our leadership team, including our current Joint Managing Partner, Adrian Sim, who is an active member of our LGBT+ community.
+We work hard to maintain the culture where individuals, of all genders and from all backgrounds or minority groups, thrive and succeed.
 As a firm and as individuals we do all we can to treat people fairly and with mutual respect, whether they are colleagues, clients or suppliers.
 This commitment enriches our work and our working lives, and we absolutely believe it has played a key part in our success over the years.

 We are committed to providing a workplace where no employee or partner, is treated less favourably because of their personal characteristics (including age, disability, marital or civil partner status, pregnancy or maternity, gender affirmation, race, colour, nationality, ethnic or national origin, religion or belief, sex, gender identity, gender expression or sexual orientation.)